JinbiHinh/Dang-Hinh/README.md

 What do Gong Cha employees need to do:
 They will provide you with recipe books, which is what you are required to memorize and execute smoothly when you start working here.
 It includes:

-Kitchen section: cooking tea, cooking topping
+-Kitchen section: cooking tea, cooking topping.

-Ordering: taking customer order and scooping topping
+-Ordering: taking customer order and scooping topping.

-Blending: blending some unnormal milk tea
+-Blending: blending some unnormal milk tea.

-Shaking: mixing tea or milk tea with ice and syrup
+-Shaking: mixing tea or milk tea with ice and syrup.

 Wishing you a successful application!